• 4,000 firms

 Even the largest BPO companies with entire buildings can find themselves in need of additional capacity to run their business.
 Several companies rotate their workspaces in shifts to give all employees their own desk space.

-Call centers can rent out a coworking space for their employees to bring their own devices and use the rental desk and internet connection through seat leasing.
+Call centers can rent out a coworking space for their employees.
+Employees can bring their own devices and use the rental desk and internet connection through seat leasing.

 High-ranking employees with company-issued laptops who might have to work longer hours will benefit from this arrangement.